The right testimonial at the right time can be an extremely effective tool for helping website visitors convert to paying customers.

 So, if you have 150 positive, 5-star reviews, chances are it will have the opposite effect on your customers.

 If you’re going to present evidence like this, you have to present all the evidence, including the not-so-glowing testimonials.

-2. High-value testimonials
+2. High-Value testimonials

-Jessica S. may not have a lot of influence over the casual customer, but it that testimonial example for the company above was from “Jessica Smith, VP of Customer Interaction at Major Company in the Industry,” now you’re far more likely to see an increased response.
+Jessica S. may not have a lot of influence over the casual customer, but if that testimonial example for the company above was from “Jessica Smith, VP of Customer Interaction at Major Company in the Industry,” now you’re far more likely to see an increased response.